 The following article discusses two 2013 symposia, one held in the town of Cobourg in southern Ontario, Canada, another in Thunder Bay in the northern part of the province, both funded by the Ontario Ministry of Education to develop restorative practices in schools and the community.
 Bruce Schenk, director of IIRP Canada said, “Restorative practices is not just being done by a school board [district] here and there, but is a potentially recognized and supported approach right across the province.”
 RP is not confined to Ontario.
 In a companion piece, an elementary school teacher in British Columbia on the west coast of Canada, who recently attended an IIRP Canada professional development event near Vancouver, describes the specific ways she uses restorative practices in her classrooom.
-You may also download a copy of the final report to the Ontario Ministry of Education from the Cobourg event.

 On May 2, 2013, a group of restorative practitioners, who are all involved in implementing restorative practices at the systems level in their respective school districts, organized an event in Ontario, Canada, that brought together 300 students, teachers, school staff and administrators from across the southern part of the province to discuss restorative practices in a restorative environment.
 The Restorative Practices Symposium, as it was called, used circle processes to give everyone present a voice in a series of conversations aimed at building new connections across districts and to identify both what is working and where improvements can be made.
 Everything discussed during the day was recorded and has now been analyzed and included in a qualitative research report that will be used to guide schools across the province in furthering their own restorative practices implementation efforts.